stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 1. Accelerate strategy execution, achieving org-wide engagement and alignment as the investee scales
 2. De-risk the investment, [bringing risk management alive and interactive](https://stratapp.ai/blog/risk-management-short-version/ "making risk management alive and interactive") inside the investee
 3. Provide depth and credibility for passing due diligence on future funding rounds
-4. Improve the speed and quality of onboarding new hires as the investee company scales
+4. Improve the speed and quality of onboarding new hires as the investee scales

 # about #stratapp